pinglainstitute/energy-gdp-emissions/README.md

 ### Result
 Before running ARIMAX, stationary test was conducted for each country.

-`population` was not stationary for all the countries, due to the monotonic increase in value.
+`population` was not stationary with the optimal differencing order for all the countries, due to the monotonic increase in value.

 All the additiona variables for India were not stationary with the optimal ARIMA differencing order.
 It suggests to use ARIMA for India.